Tijdschrift voor Entomologie

 The Tijdschrift voor Entomologie is a peer reviewed journal for systematic and evolutionary entomology.
 The journal welcomes submissions on taxonomy of insects, other hexapods, arachnids or myriapods, especially when placed in a broader evolutionary context.
 There is no geographical restriction.

-In 150 years the journal has grown from a Society journal, largely written in Dutch, into an internationally recognised journal for systematic entomology.
-The 150th anniversary of the Tijdschrift in 2007 was celebrated with a new design of the journal, as well as with a special second issue, containing a number of mini-reviews and historical information on the journal.
+In 150 years the journal has grown from a Society journal, largely written in Dutch, into an internationally recognized journal for systematic entomology.
+The 150th anniversary of the journal in 2007 was celebrated with a new design, as well as with a special second issue, containing mini-reviews and historical information on the journal.

 The contents of the journal can be searched through the searchable index to all volumes up to 2011.
 Digitally scanned pages of published content from 1857 (volume 1) up to 1997 (volume 140) are available through the Biodiversity Heritage Library and The Internet Archive.
 Papers from volume 141 up to two years prior to publication are available to NEV-members.
 Please login to access this part of the Brill-website.
-A list with the publication dates and pagination of volumes 1-150 is available here (XLS (95 Kb)).
+An excel file with the publication dates and pagination of volumes 1-150 is available here.

 As of volume 155 (2012) the journal is published by Brill on behalf of the Nederlandse Entomologische Vereniging.
-For more information on subscriptions, please consult the Brill website.
+For more information on submitting manuscripts and subscriptions, please consult the Brill website.